Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Abstract

 \section{Abstract}

 The introduction of robust optimisation has pushed the state-of-the-art in defending against adversarial attacks.
+Notably, the state-of-the-art projected gradient descent (PGD) -based training method has been shown to be universally and reliably effective in defending against adversarial inputs.
+This robustness approach uses PGD as a reliable and universal ``first-order adversary’’.
 However, the behaviour of such optimisation has not been studied in the light of a fundamentally different class of attacks called backdoors.
-In this paper, we demonstrate that adversarially robust models are susceptible to backdoor attacks.
+In this paper, we study how to inject and defend against backdoor attacks for robust models trained using PGD-based robust optimisation.
+We demonstrate that these models are susceptible to backdoor attacks.
 Subsequently, we observe that backdoors are reflected in the feature representation of such models.
-Then, this observation is leveraged to detect backdoor-infected models via a detection technique called \AG.
-Specifically, \AG uses feature clustering to effectively detect backdoor-infected robust Deep Neural Networks (DNNs).
+Then, this observation is leveraged to detect such backdoor-infected models via a detection technique called AEGIS.
+Specifically, given a robust Deep Neural Network (DNN) that is trained using PGD-based first-order adversarial training approach, AEGIS uses feature clustering to effectively detect whether such DNNs are backdoor-infected or clean.

-In our evaluation of major classification tasks using CIFAR-10, MNIST and FMNIST datasets, \AG effectively detects robust DNNs infected with backdoors.
-Overall, \AG has 97\% (70/72) detection accuracy and 0.3\% (2/648) false positive rate, for all configurations.
-Our investigation reveals that salient features of adversarially robust DNNs break the stealthy nature of backdoor attacks.
+In our evaluation of several visible and hidden backdoor triggers on major classification tasks using CIFAR-10, MNIST and FMNIST datasets, AEGIS effectively detects PGD-trained robust DNNs infected with backdoors.
+AEGIS detects such backdoor-infected models with 91.6\% accuracy (11 out of 12 tested models), without any false positives.
+Furthermore, AEGIS detects the targeted class in the backdoor-infected model with a reasonably low (11.1\%) false positive rate.
+Our investigation reveals that salient features of adversarially robust DNNs could be promising to break the stealthy nature of backdoor attacks.